E. T. Pollock: World War I

-While on board George Washington, Pollock and Chaplain Paul F. Bloomhardt edited a daily newspaper.
-After the war, stories from the paper were assembled and published in 1919 by J. J. Little & Ives co. as Hatchet of the United States Ship "George Washington".
+Aboard George Washington, Pollock and Chaplain Paul F. Bloomhardt edited a daily newspaper.
+After the war, stories from the paper were assembled and published in 1919 by J. J. Little & Ives Co. as Hatchet of the United States Ship "George Washington".
 A short review of the work by Outlook magazine called the book "readable" and "admirably illustrated".
 It "abounds in clever bits of fun, queer and notable incidents, and sound and patriotic editorials."